MCG-NJU/BCN/README.md

 ```

 #### 4. Training our Stage Cascade  and BGM jointly
 We will freeze the parameters of BGM for the first several epochs and jointly optimize two modules until convergence.
-The performance displayed on screen and tensorboardX is only BCN without post-processing, which is **NOT** our final result.
+Here we only use frame-wise classification loss and optimize BGM by backward gradients.
+The evaluation both on training and testing set will show on screen during training procedure.
 ```
 python main.py --action train --dataset DS --split SP
 ```